 So, over the years, I’ve learned to keep everything to myself.
 I’ve accepted the fact that I can’t change them.
 I have not until today realized the impact of continuing to involve them in my life has had on me, however.

-The first step to cutting out toxic people from your life is to realize that there is a problem.
-Check, we’ve done step 1.
+The first step to cutting out toxic people from your life is:

-The second step is to identify exactly what that problem is.
-Hopefully, the feelings of 1) guilt, 2) fear of rejection and/or 3) a sense of responsibility resonate with you.
+- to identify exactly what that problem is: Hopefully, the feelings of 1) guilt, 2) fear of rejection and/or 3) a sense of responsibility resonate with you.
 For me, I would say that it’s feelings mostly of guilt and a sense of responsibility.
 I do have fear of rejection as well but I think I’m slowly starting to care less and less about that as they hurt me more.

 We want the absolute best for our true friends.
 Think right now to someone in your life that you love and trust without a doubt.
 Someone who you only have positive feelings for and you know you can count on.